Flipeviotto/Knapsack-Problem/README.md

  The BBRD.c is a solution using Branch and Bound and Dominace Relation.
  The gerador.c will beget size and priority of the objects.
  The objects are kept in elementos.txt.

+ The programs will return the runtime and the best solution.